brown-ccv/honeycomb-docs/versioned_docs/version-2.x/CI.md

 ## Download your bundled executable to install and run your task

 You can download the executable file from either the tagged release page or the GitHub actions page.
-To install, unzip the downloaded file and allow to run.
+To install, unzip the downloaded file, install and run.

 The executable does not require installation of any additional software.